 Pursuant to Chapter 44 of Title 18, United States Code, § 926C, the 'Law Enforcement Officer Safety Act of 2004', and notwithstanding any other provision of the laws of the State of Colorado or any political subdivision thereof, an individual who is a qualified retired law enforcement officer, who is carrying the identification required and has met the firearms qualification requirements may carry a concealed firearm.
-This rule does not govern the issuance of the required identification/certification by a Colorado law enforcement agency for their retirees, but is limited to the issuance of a firearms qualification certification for those retirees from another agency.

-- Colorado Concealed Weapons Permit. (a) - Nothing in this rule will prohibit a retired law enforcement officer from (I) seeking and obtaining a concealed weapons permit pursuant to Title 18, Article 12, Section 2, C.R.S.
-(2005). - (b) Federal Eligibility Requirements for Retired Law Enforcement Officers. - (I) It will be the responsibility of the retired peace officer to determine if he/she meets the criteria of being a "qualified retired law enforcement officer."
-As used in this rule, the term "qualified retired law enforcement officer" means an individual who: - Retired in good standing from service with a public agency as a law (A) enforcement officer, other than for reasons of mental instability; and - (B) Before such retirement, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for any violation of law and had statutory powers of arrest: - Before such retirement was regularly employed as a law (1)enforcement officer for an aggregate of 15 years or more; or - (2)Retired from service with such agency after completing any applicable probationary period of such service, due to a serviceconnected disability as determined by such agency; and - Has a non-forfeitable right to benefits under the retirement plan of the (C) agency; and
+- a.
+Retirees from another agency - (I) Colorado Concealed Weapons Permit. - (A) Nothing in this rule will prohibit a retired law enforcement officer from seeking and obtaining a concealed weapons permit pursuant to Title 18, Article 12, Section 2, C.R.S. - (II) Federal Eligibility Requirements for Retired Law Enforcement Officers. - (A) It will be the responsibility of the retired peace officer to determine if he/she meets the criteria of being a "qualified retired law enforcement officer."
+As used in this rule, the term "qualified retired law enforcement officer" means an individual who: - (1) Retired in good standing from service with a public agency as a law enforcement officer, other than for reasons of mental instability; and - (2) Before such retirement, was authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for any violation of law and had statutory powers of arrest: - (a) Before such retirement was regularly employed as a law enforcement officer for an aggregate of 15 years or more; or - (b) Retired from service with such agency after completing any applicable probationary period of such service, due to a service-connected disability as determined by such agency; and - (3) Has a non-forfeitable right to benefits under the retirement plan of the agency; and